Bealby/Milestone-Project-2/README.md

 ---

-Family and friends seek to learn more about Jack Fairfield, through imagery and his footprint around the UK and France during World War Two.
+Family and friends seek to learn more about Jack Fairfield, through imagery and his footprint around the UK and France during the Second World War Two.

 ### STRATEGY

-The main focus of the website is to allure and attract these agents and key contacts who can open up new doors in a broad range of roles, including advertising, theatre and films.
-With the acting market being heavily competitive, the website needs to stand out from the crowd; be intuitive in gaining information; while exuding professionalism.
+The main focus of this website is to give people an insight into Jack Fairfields life.
+To attract users to learn more about Jack Fairfield's travels with the use of a interactive map.
+Along with private photos and brief descriptions of areas he resided in.

-It needs to come across well on mobile devices while users are on the move, as well as being highly affective on tablets and desktop to allow for more comfortable viewing in the office/ home.
+It needs to come across well on mobile devices as it will suit many users to browse the website while on their travels.
+While at the same time be a more visual and exapanive exeprience on tablets and desktops.

 User Stories:

-- ”Producers and directors work under a lot of pressure.
-Searching for actors/ actresses will be a ruthless process”
+?????

 ### SCOPE